In this lesson you will learn where to find the planet Saturn in the night sky over the coming months and the best things to look for when you see it.

 If any view through your telescope is guaranteed to make you want to see more, it’s your first sight of Saturn and it’s other-worldly rings.

 For that reason, even though it is the furthest planet from us that this course covers, I would not be surprised to discover that it’s the first one you try and see with your telescope!

 The picture below shows the beauty of the planet in October 2017.
 Sadly she doesn’t look quite this awesome through a backyard telescope, but she is beautiful nevertheless.

 Image Courtesy of SkySafari Pro – www.SkySafariAstronomy.com.

 Finding Saturn is easy to do, if you look at the right time – see the calendar below – and even a small telescope will show off her rings.
 A larger telescope will even show you the biggest division between the rings, which you can see on the picture above between the whiter and grayer bands, called the Cassini division.

 As Earth and Saturn move closer together and further apart over the course of our respective orbits, the apparent size of Saturn in the night sky moves between 14 arcminutes at its smallest, to 20 arcminutes at its biggest (excluding the rings).
 This sees its brightness fluctuate from magnitude +1.5 at its dimmest to -0.2 at its brightest.

 Before we delve into what we can see when looking at Saturn, let’s first focus on when and where we can see it over the coming months.

 Remember, like all the planets, you will always find Saturn on or near the ecliptic, so refer back to the guide to the ecliptic section for information on where to find it.
-Saturn spends the whole of 2019 in Sagittarius.
+Saturn spends the whole of 2022 in Capricornus.